 Grilled Potato Wedges with Curry Aioli – Culinary Ginger

 This is a great appetizer dish to serve with pre-dinner drinks or if you’re just kicking back by the pool with friends.
-The aioli has a blend of Indian spices (my favorite cuisine) which I always have in pantry.
+The aioli has a blend of Indian spices (my favorite cuisine) which I always have in the pantry.
 It is best and you should, cook spices when you add them to dishes.
-An easy way of doing this is, if I’m making a curry dish I like to add them while the onions are cooking this will cook out the raw flavor and bring out the spices flavors.
+An easy way of doing this is if I’m making a curry dish I like to add them while the onions are cooking this will cook out the raw flavor and bring out the flavors of the spices.

 The potatoes are simply boiled and then allowed to cool before grilling to give them a little smoky grill flavor and grill marks are always make for a lovely presentation.
 Enjoy!

 - 1/4 cup vegetable oil

 - 2 garlic cloves, peeled

 - 1 teaspoon garam masala

 - 1/2 teaspoon ground coriander

 - 1/2 teaspoon cumin